r-obert/xpool.rb/README.md

 ## <a id='introduction'>Introduction</a>

-zpool.rb is a light weight in-memory process pool that was built with [zchannel.rb](https://github.com/r-obert/zchannel.rb).
+xpool.rb is a light weight in-memory process pool that was built with [zchannel.rb](https://github.com/r-obert/zchannel.rb).
 A process pool can utilise all CPU cores on CRuby, while also providing an isolated memory space for running a job.

 ## <a id='examples'>Examples</a>